 - Any dog diagnosed with a ruptured splenic tumor whose owners are pursuing surgery for splenectomy.

-- No evidence of metastasis as determined via chest x-rays, abdominal ultrasound, or during surgery.
+- No evidence of metastasis as determined via chest x-rays and during surgery.

 - Dogs weighing more than 5kg and less than 45kg

 - We have learned that many splenic tumors are benign (40-50%) and can be cured with surgery alone.

 - Enrolling participants in this trial offers owners and their pets more hope.

 - Future dogs and humans will benefit from the results of this research.

 Eligible patients will have various blood, tissue, and fecal samples collected at the time of splenectomy surgery.
 Patients found to have HSA following surgery will be eligible to continue on to the second phase of the trial and will receive cutting-edge therapies at no cost to the pet owner.